ElahehFarokhi/CongestionTax/README.md

 This project calculates the congestion tax for vehicles passing through toll stations in a city, specifically focusing on Gothenburg.
 The tax varies based on time of day, and the system allows exemptions for certain vehicle types and holidays.

-## Purpose

-The application is designed to calculate the tax for vehicles passing through tolls based on the rules defined for Gothenburg.
-The tax rate is determined by the time of day and whether the vehicle is exempt due to holidays or special vehicle types (e.g., emergency vehicles).

 ## Features

 - **Congestion Tax Calculation**: Calculates the tax based on time intervals and vehicle type.